 Well, maybe.
 Show me the time machine and we’ll talk.
 For now, there’s no fact to match the belief.
 It doesn’t fit.

 - John is true to himself.

 The belief as a whole can fit, at least with a little pushing.
-But the idea of someone being “true to himself” makes no sense on Williams’s definition.
+But the idea of someone being “true to himself” makes no sense on the definition that Williams cites.